ultimate guide to buying china tiles

 • Payment terms: Standard terms in the Chinese tile industry typically involve a 30% deposit when placing the order and 70% payment before loading.
 For established relationships, more favorable terms may be negotiable, such as a lower deposit percentage or payment by L/C.

 • Lead times and penalties: Clearly define production scheduling, expected completion dates, and any late delivery penalties.
-Include provisions for sample approval timelines within the overall production schedule.
+Without it, your order will move to the back of the queue whenever the factory gets busy.

 After your orders are finished, the next step is loading and shipping.
 Then efficient logistics management ensures your tiles arrive safely and cost-effectively.

-Incoterms clarification: Most Chinese suppliers quote prices on FOB (Free On Board) terms, meaning they handle export clearance and delivery to the port, while you assume responsibility from that point forward.
-Other common terms include:
+Incoterms clarification: Most Chinese suppliers quote prices on FOB (Free On Board) terms, meaning they handle export clearance and delivery to the port, you take responsibility from there.
+Make sure you and your supplier are aligned on exactly which terms apply before signing anything.

 • EXW (Ex Works): You arrange collection from the factory,